Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 - Managing stress through relaxation practices

-These habits may help improve digestive balance over time.
+These habits may help improve digestive balance over time, along with improving digestion naturally at home.

 A Root-Cause Approach: Mool Health's Perspective